- Special Exhibits

 There are several areas to park in Clinton.
 Street parking is free on the perimeter of the park on Union, Church, and Walnut Streets.
 A free public parking lot is also located on Walnut Street between the First Congregational Church and Baptist Church.
 Parking at the Presbyterian Church, 175 Chestnut Street, is also available for Museum visitors.

 The Town of Clinton does not provide local transportation; however there are regional transit providers available.
 Taxis are available at most commuter stations for local service to the Museum.
 The following are a list of transportation resources:

 Transportation By Limo and Taxi

 Knight’s Airport Limousine Service

 Vans, sedans, and minibus available for charter and hourly rates

 Discount on Taxi Service to the Museum from the Leominster North Commuter Station

-Individuals must call in advance to schedule pick up nd mention the $18.00 each way offer to the Museum of Russian Icons from the Leominster North Commuter Station.
+Individuals must call in advance to schedule pick up and mention the $22.00 each way offer to the Museum of Russian Icons from the Leominster North Commuter Station.
 Passenger is responsible for payment upon arrival to Museum and Commuter Rail station.
 A van is available for parties of 4 or more.
-The van rate is $25.00 each way.
+The van rate is $28.00 each way.
 Please call Clinton Livery, 978.368.0875.
 This offer is valid to the Leominster North Commuter Station only.
 Leominster North Commuter Station is accessible through the FITCHBURG/ SO.
 ACTON LINE leaving from North Station.
 Please call for more information on taxi service.

 Tuesday - Friday 11AM - 3PM